-An action camera for dirt bike riding is not something you really need, it’s not mandatory or something like that.
+An action camera for dirt bike riding is not something you really need like a helmet, goggles or boots.
+A dirt bike camera is not mandatory or something like that.
 However, if you want to capture all your adventures, your rides and where you’ve been with your dirt bike, an action camera would be the ideal solution.

 As you probably know, GoPros have been the most popular option when it came to mounting action cameras on dirt bike helmets, but not just that, also in some various other sports.